Libbum/Odyssey-js/README.md

 # Odyssey
 A Photoblog of my adventures.

-Uses a heavily modified [chromatic.js](https://github.com/crispymtn/chromatic.js) gallery, with maps and other interactivity powered [D3.js](http://d3js.org/).
-A Python script builds the manifest of files needed in the gallery array; menus and trip/city information have [Node.js](https://nodejs.org) build scripts.
+Uses a heavily modified [chromatic.js](https://github.com/crispymtn/chromatic.js) gallery, with maps and other interactivity powered by [D3.js](http://d3js.org/).
+Python scripts build the manifest of files which are needed in the gallery array and descriptor files for captions; menus and trip/city information have [Node.js](https://nodejs.org) build scripts.

 All of this essentially becomes a static site generator that simply rsyncs to my VPS.